 Protecting a Small Dog Against a Big Dog Attack

-There’s a right time — and a wrong time — to scoop up your pet.
+There's a right time — and a wrong time — to scoop up your small dog in the midst of a larger, possibly aggressive dog.

 Perhaps you’ve seen the scenario played out in front of you.
 A large dog comes galloping toward a small one in what can only be interpreted as an attack, and the owner of the little dog picks it up to protect it from harm — which works to make the larger dog even more aggressive and tenacious.
 It continuously jumps up in an attempt to bite, or at least scare, the smaller one, sometimes inadvertently getting in a good lick at the owner and causing some bleeding.